Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 How often should a well pump be serviced?

-We recommend a professional inspection every 1–2 years for most residential wells, combined with monthly homeowner checks (visual inspection, listening for short cycling) and quarterly tasks (tank air pressure, pressure switch contacts, well cap inspection).
+A professional inspection every 1-2 years for most residential wells, combined with monthly homeowner checks (visual inspection, listening for short cycling) and quarterly tasks (tank air pressure, pressure switch contacts, well cap inspection).
 Annual water testing by a certified lab completes a well pump maintenance program.
-Together these habits extend submersible pump life from a potential 5–7 years to 8–15 years.
+Together these habits extend submersible pump life from a potential 5-7 years to 8-15 years.

 What are the signs a well pump needs maintenance?